 The city of Sin – Las Vegas.
 Entertainment isn’t cheap there, so we were trying to save on food.
 This is a meal from an Asian fast food chain in a mall.
 Not too bad, but you can’t eat this every day.
 Deep fried food just isn’t healthy.

 Last evening, before leaving Las Vegas, we went for a good meal.
 There is an nice Italian place near the Linq.
 This salad was amazing, along with Canoli – typical Italian dessert.
 Price for two – 50$.

-Obviously you can’t have true food adventures USA and skip some good BBQ!
-As soon as we arrived in Flagstaff (not far from Great Canyon), I opened Google Maps to look for a nice bbq place for us to eat.
+Obviously, you can’t have true food adventures USA and skip some good BBQ!
+As soon as we arrived in Flagstaff (not far from Great Canyon), I opened Google Maps to look for a nice BBQ place for us to eat.
 This beauty only cost us around 30$ but was more than enough for two!
 The meat was amazing, easily best I’ve ever tried.
+To cook such a meat to perfection, these accessories may be key.
 Place is called Satchmo’s and has very high rating.
 To be honest, I can see why.
 It looks very basic, but the quality of service is above average.

 As a gesture of gratitude for long waiting, they brought us these yummy brownies for free.

 Our last stop was in Palm Springs – we decided to treat ourselves and went to an Italian place called Appetito.
 This was grilled salmon with fresh salad and the one below are tortellini in lobster sauce.
 Combined with lovely outside terrace, good warm evening and breathtaking sunset over the mountains, it was an unforgettable evening.

 If you liked this post, please pin it